V4Fire/Core/src/core/data/README.md

 }
 ```

-Note that unlike "middlewares" parameter the encoders are separated between provider methods, which means
+Note that unlike the `middlewares` parameter, the encoders are separated between provider methods, which means
-that you should declare encoders for all your method pipelines.
+that you should declare encoders for all your methods.

-The encoder function has the signature:
+The encoder function has a signature:

 ```typescript
 export interface Encoder<I = unknown, O = unknown> {